gaunongthon/selenium-ruby-automation/README.md

 ### What is this? ###

-* Framework: selenium-ruby-cucumber - web application BDD test
+This repository is used for automated smoke test and functional test of web application.

-* Platform: browserstack
+* Based on: selenium-ruby-cucumber - web application BDD test

 ### How do I get set up? ###